miking-lang/miking-docker/README.md

 - [ ] miking-alpine (arm64 / M1 Mac)
 - [ ] miking-cuda (amd64 / x86_64)

+**Validated GPU tests:**

+- [ ] miking-cuda (amd64 / x86_64)

-Tick each box once the build is validated.
+Tick each box under "Validated builds" once the build is validated.
 A build is validated when the miking image successfully builds with all tests passing.
+If an image is also listed under "Validated GPU tests", the command `make -C <DIR> test-gpu/<arch>` must also be run which runs additional tests with a GPU.
+Tick the box if and only if this test has also succeeded.